ichensky/ichensky.github.io/docs/dev/algorithms/essential/data-structures/graph/memoization-vs-tabulation/memoization-vs-tabulation.md

 ### Longest Common Subsequence (LCS)
 An `LCS (longest common subsequence)` is the longest subsequence shared across a set of sequences.

-LCS dynamic programming solutions can be viewed through graph theory as a Directed Acyclic Graph (DAG) of overlapping subproblems.
+LCS dynamic programming solutions can be viewed through graph theory as a `Directed Acyclic Graph (DAG) of overlapping subproblems`.

-It can be computed efficiently using dynamic programming via memoization or tabulation.
+It can be computed efficiently using dynamic programming via `memoization` or `tabulation`.

 An LCS is used to implement diff tools, compare file versions, and find similarities between sequences.